gguuss/DietyOS/README.md

 # Thought tools

+## Troubleshooting
+* Depressed or Anxious?
+  * Focus on the present and not on the future or the past.
+* Headache?
+  * Dehydrated - Try drinking some water
+* Gaining weight / overweight?
+  * Avoid sugar
+  * Try fasting - be careful not to overdo it - use a program and talk to a dietician
+* Feet hurt?
+  * Planar faceitis - rolling a golf ball under your feet can relieve the pain.
+Orthodics also can help with this.
+* Lack of motivation
+  * Cold shower in the morning
+* Paranoid?
+  * Imagine that the people around you and the universe are secretly trying to help you, playing tricks to help you along.
+* Stressed out?
+  * Clean up and declutter your place
+* Rage?
+  * Go outside and yell at trees instead of people or writing rude emails

 ## Useful tools and adages for maintaining and fostering relationships and happiness:
 * Acceptance of what you can't change.
 * Apologizing and acknowledging when you are wrong, saying “you are right” is very powerful